 The CCSP (Certified Chiropractic Sports Physician) certification requires the doctor to attend a minimum of 100 hours of a 120 hour postgraduate program.
 Following the completion of these hours, the doctor must take and successfully pass a comprehensive written examination to receive the CCSP certification.

-Dr. Rudnick is currently completing the DACBSP ( Diplomate American Chiropractic Board of Sports Physicians ) program.
+Dr. Rudnick has completed the DACBSP ( Diplomate American Chiropractic Board of Sports Physicians ) program.
 This is the

 highest board certification a chiropractor can earn in sports medicine.

 To give someone a better appreciation of the type of study this requires, the curriculum guidelines include, but are not limited to the following: